 - LGBTQ resources for college students:

 The Social Justice Committee will hold quarterly coffees to explore social justice issues that Rabbi Alpert is involved with throughout the community.
 Rabbi Alpert has been an integral member of MORE², Missouri Faith Voices and Jobs with Justice, and will present his view of how Jewish values and ethics are the foundation of his commitment.
 While some discussion is expected, the purpose of this get-together is to learn about Rabbi Alpert’s commitment with these issues.
 Participants will be encouraged to reach out to the Rabbi at a later date with individual comments and concerns.
-Please see our calendar for current dates.
+Stay tuned for new dates.